allynee/Unity-Agent/README.md

 # Unity-Agent

 This is an individal WIP project for the module IS470 (Guided Research in Computing).
-The project topic is on lightweight Memory Management in Autonomous Code Agents

 ### About the project

+🤖 Topic: Lightweight Memory Management in Autonomous Code Agents

 🎯 Limitations in Conventional Approaches
 - Emulating human coders through computational agents faces substantial challenges due to existing training methodologies.